peterhinch/micropython-fourier/README.md

 My own introduction to DFT involved punching cards, handing them in to the computer operator, and retrieving a listing (often with only an error code) the following day...

+Note that this time of 12ms is on a Pyboard 1.x and is measured by the DFTADC class from the completion of data acquisition to completion of the transform.